 offers basic first-aid care and medication storage

 for campers.
-The camp nurse and qualified staff are
+The camp nurses and qualified staff are

 available throughout the day and emergency care